Learn How to Handle Stress Like an Expert

 Means spending time using your strengths or thinking of past obstacles you have overcome.
 In times of uncertainty, it’s easy to feel helpless, as if everything in our world is outside of our control.
 This is not the case, but it’s easy to slip into that mindset.
 The best way to remind ourselves of reality is to spend time exercising a skill that you have worked hard to cultivate.

 - Challenge: Choose one activity at which you are skilled - i.e., writing, cooking, music, running, etc. Plan for 30 minutes each day to work on that skill.
-You will feel progress and mastery as you grow.
+You will feel progress and mastery as you grow, and you’ll notice your stress levels start to calm down.

 This is self-explanatory but highly underrated.
+Exercise has been proven time and again to reduce stress in our lives.
 With gyms closed and “shelter-in-place” becoming the norm, we might be tempted to curl up and watch Disney all day.
 Fortunately, we know how important movement is for your mind, and it doesn’t take much space to move.

 - Challenge: The next time you are able, ask a friend or family member to share one positive thing that they have experienced personally due to the COVID-19 ordinances.
 We’ve done this numerous times as a team, and it’s been incredibly uplifting.